For First Years and Parents

 November Hike

-We need for every first-year scout to attend the November Hike since this is the Tenderfoot test weekend.
+We need for every first-year scout to attend the November Hike since this is the Tenderfoot board of reviews will be completed.

 Advancement to Tenderfoot Rank on November Hike

-The Tenderfoot Scoutmaster Conference and Board of Review will be held after lunch on Saturday during the hike.
-Each first-year scout will need to wear his scout shirt.
-This is the one exception in which they will need a scout shirt on the hike.
-The scouts will need to bring that scout shirt to wear during the Tenderfoot Scoutmaster Conference and Board of Review that will take place after lunch on the November Hike.
-They also need their Scout Handbook and a belt, rope, pen, and shoes.
+The Tenderfoot Scoutmaster Conference and Board of Review will be held on Saturday during the hike.
+Each first-year scout will need to wear his Scout uniform shirt.
+This is the one exception in which they will need a Scout uniform shirt on the hike.
+The scouts will need to bring that Scout uniform shirt to wear during the Tenderfoot Scoutmaster conference and board of review that will take place on the November hike.
+They also need their Boy Scout Handbook rope, and pen.

-The Tenderfoot Requirements can be found in the Scout Handbook.
-Please make sure that your son reads this material carefully and is prepared to answer questions from an assistant scoutmaster during the scoutmaster conference on the November Hike to show that he knows the material.
+The Tenderfoot requirements can be found in the Boy Scout Handbook.
+Please make sure that your son reads this material carefully and is prepared to answer questions from a troop leader during the Scoutmaster conference on the November hike to show that he knows the material.

-We have a Chart showing each Scout’s progress to date.
-This will be emailed to the First Year parents periodically, to review your scout’s progress.
-Any uncompleted requirements can be completed on this hike in the morning before the afternoon quiz.
+We have a chart showing each Scout’s progress to date.
+This will be emailed to the first year parents periodically, to review your scout’s progress.
+Any uncompleted requirements can be completed on this hike in the morning before the board of review.

 If your son cannot attend the hike, please let us know.
 We will try to hold a special Scoutmaster conference and Board of Review at the scout meeting next Monday night for any scout not on the November hike due to illness or other significant family event.
 You will need to arrange that with us as we will be moving on to other work with the boys on the Monday after the hike.